LuxInstruct: A Cross-Lingual Instruction Tuning Dataset For Luxembourgish: LuxInstruct

-The English instruction generation is carried out using \texttt{gpt-4.1-mini}.
+The English instruction generation is carried out using \texttt{gpt-4.1-mini}, which was selected due to its computational efficiency and cost-effectiveness.
+In a small manual qualitative preliminary evaluation, we found that it demonstrates sufficiently strong Luxembourgish comprehension.
+As the task requires only understanding, not generating, Luxembourgish text, its generative capabilities in Luxembourgish are not a priority.
 To ensure reliable extraction of the generated pairs and to avoid formatting inconsistencies, we use function calling with a predefined JSON schema to structure the model’s responses in a machine-readable format.
 The model is guided by the following prompt:

 After generating the English instructions, we apply a series of simple heuristic-based filters to remove low-quality instruction-output pairs.
 A sample is discarded if it meets any of the following criteria: